-- Safeguard pupils' wellbeing and maintain public trust in the teaching profession as part of their professional duties. - Provide a safe environment in which pupils can learn.

-- Act in accordance with school procedures with the aim of eliminating unlawful discrimination, harassment and victimisation, including those in relation to peer-on-peer abuse. - Ensure that they listen to and reflect on the voice of the child at ALL times and take seriously any concerns raised to them by a child. - Ensure that they report ANY concerns of harm to any child to the Designated Safeguarding Lead immediately.
-However, ALL staff can refer their concerns directly to the CSCS (Children's Hub/MACH) if necessary and the police in the stated incidents above.
-They should inform the Designated Safeguarding Lead as soon as possible if they have reported concerns directly. - Maintain an attitude of 'it could happen here' where safeguarding is concerned. - Be aware of the signs of abuse and neglect. - Be aware of the early help process and understand their role in it. - Ensure from October 2015 that there is mandatory reporting to the police in all cases where teachers discover that an act of FGM appears to have been carried out. - Ensure that they attend regular formal training/updates at least annually to support them in recognising the signs and symptoms of abuse, particularly in support of early identification of needs of children to prevent an escalation of need or risk to the child. - Ensure that they feel able to raise concerns about poor or unsafe practices of staff and potential failures in the school's safeguarding regime through whistleblowing procedures and the staff behaviour/code of conduct policy. - Ensure that they understand through online safety training the additional risks for pupils online and continue to promote the school's E-Safety Policy in the protection of all pupils.
-This includes the management of 3G and 4G internet access via children's own mobile phones or electronic devices that can allow them unlimited access to the internet without any restrictions using their own data allowance.
+- Safeguard pupils' wellbeing and maintain public trust in the teaching profession as part of their professional duties. - Provide a safe environment in which pupils can learn. - Act in accordance with school procedures with the aim of eliminating unlawful discrimination, harassment and victimisation, including those in relation to child-on-child abuse. - Ensure that they listen to and reflect on the voice of the child at ALL times and take seriously any concerns raised to them by a child. - Ensure that they report ANY concerns of harm to any child to the Designated Safeguarding Lead or Deputy immediately.
+However, ALL staff can refer their concerns directly to the CSC (Children's Hub/MACH/MAST) if necessary and the police in the stated incidents above.
+They should inform the Designated Safeguarding Lead or Deputy as soon as possible if they have reported concerns directly. - Maintain an attitude of 'it could happen here' where safeguarding is concerned. - Be aware of the signs of abuse and neglect. - Be aware of the early help process and understand their role in it. - Ensure that there is mandatory reporting to the police in all cases where teachers discover that an act of FGM appears to have been carried out. - Ensure that they attend regular formal training/updates at least annually to support them in recognising the signs and symptoms of abuse, particularly in support of early identification of needs of children to prevent an escalation of need or risk to the child. - Ensure that they feel able to raise concerns about poor or unsafe practices of staff and potential failures in the school's safeguarding regime through whistleblowing procedures and the staff behaviour/code of conduct policy. - Ensure that they understand through online safety training the additional risks for pupils online and continue to promote the school's E-Safety Policy in the protection of all pupils.
+Ensure that they understand their safeguarding responsibilities in relation to the Filtering and Monitoring systems in place across the Trust.
+This also includes the monitoring of 3G, 4G and 5G internet access via children's own mobile phones or electronic devices that can allow them unlimited access to the internet without any restrictions using their own data allowance.
 It should be clear in every school's online safety policy, the expectations of pupils regarding their own devices whilst on school site and the consequences of any evidence of inappropriate use of the internet. - Ensure that they remain vigilant whilst visitors are on site and continue to promote the school's commitment to keeping children safe through reminding visitors and parents of the school's appropriate use of personal mobile phones/devices whilst they are on school premises.
-This includes staff understanding and adhering to the Staff code of conduct inclusive of use of mobile phones and electronic devices. - Be aware of and understand the procedure to follow in the event that a child confides they are being abused or neglected. - Support social workers in making decisions about individual children, in collaboration with the DSL. - Maintain appropriate levels of confidentiality when dealing with individual cases, and always act in the best interest of the child. - Follow the school's procedure for, and approach to, preventing radicalisation. - Challenge senior leaders over any safeguarding concerns, where necessary.
+This includes staff understanding and adhering to the Staff code of conduct inclusive of use of mobile phones and electronic devices. - Be aware of and understand the procedure to follow in the event that a child confides they are being abused or neglected. - Support social workers in making decisions about individual children, in collaboration with the DSL or Deputy DSL. - Maintain appropriate levels of confidentiality when dealing with individual cases, and always act in the best interest of the child. - Follow the school's procedure for, and approach to, preventing radicalisation.

+• Challenge senior leaders over any safeguarding concerns, where necessary.